Raj Sherman: Personal life

 Sherman has coached soccer and basketball, served as the director for the Society of Helping Lives in Poverty, and is a past member of the McKernan housing community.
 He received a gold pin for his service with STARS and a bronze medal from the Alberta Northwest Lifesaving Society.
 In his spare time, Sherman enjoys sports, travel and the arts.

-While in medical school, Sherman married at the age of 21 and had two children.
+While in medical school, Sherman married at the age 21 and had two children.
 The marriage ended several years later in part, Sherman says, because as a young doctor he "was never home."